Do you want to solve engineering challenges by using programming and computer modelling? Study Computational Engineering at UiS!

 August every year

 A master's degree in Computational Engineering will give you knowledge and expertise in engineering, programming and computer modelling.
-The skillset of Computational Engineering is at the intersection between engineering and data science and will make you well equipped to contribute to the digitization that is happening across the industry.
+The skillset of Computational Engineering is at the intersection between engineering and data science and will make you well equipped to contribute to the digitization and AI implementation that is happening across the industry and the globe.

 If you have a bachelor's degree in engineering (or equivalent) and want skills in how you can combine modern data-driven or machine learning techniques, mathematical modelling and programming to solve engineering challenges, then this is the programme for you.